HazemSamir/HazemSamir.github.io/_posts/2016-07-25-spam-emails-to-github-users-python.md

 		return user
 ```

-So we are done with API part, let's Iterate over the list and send our lovely spammy mails.
+Done with API part, let's Iterate over the list and send our lovely spammy mails.

-Our main loop, I will use try and except to catch the exception occurs when we reach our limit per hour so we will halt for 30 minutes then try again.
+In our main loop, we will use `try and except` to catch the exception occurs when we reach our limit of requests per hour, so we will halt for 30 minutes then try again.
 Obliviously the script will work for a long time so we may stop the script and restart it many times, so we don't want to start every time from the very beginning id, so I will store and update a text file beside the script with the last id we retrieved and read from it when ever the script starts, it it does not exist or badly formated, we will assume that we will begin from the beginning.

 Then let's use a gmail account for sending the email as explained [here](http://stackabuse.com/how-to-send-emails-with-gmail-using-python/).